zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ## Resource {#section_p3x_fvb_wdb .section}

-It refers to the description of resource and corresponding resource and can be acquired through Resources.
-The code example is shown as follows:
+It refers to the resource description and the corresponding resource and can be acquired through Resources.
+The code example is as follows:

 ```
     Account account = new AliyunAccount("my_access_id", "my_access_key");